netenglabs/suzieq/docs/poller.md

 If you're using SSH to connect to the devices (only Arista EOS uses the REST API), the supported models for specifying login credentials are:

 * Put the password in the inventory file and ensure no one can read it
-* Use --ask-pass to then be prompted for a password
+* Use `--ask-pass` to then be prompted for a password
-* Use an environment var to store the password and pass the name of the env var via --envpass
+* Use an environment var to store the password and pass the name of the env var via `--envpass`
 * Use keyfile
-* Use passphrase protected keyfile  (use --passphrase)
+* Use passphrase protected keyfile  (use `--passphrase`)
 * Use ssh-config (not well-tested)

 In addition, there maybe various additional options you may want to specify to connect to the device:

 * Jumphost use
-  : You can use the -j option to specify connection via a jumphost.
-The parameter specified with -j has the format: ```//<username>@<jumphost>:<port>```.
+  : You can use the `-j` option to specify connection via a jumphost.
+The parameter specified with `-j` has the format: ```//<username>@<jumphost>:<port>```.
 Jumphost support is via a private key file, with the same characteristics as the private key file to connect to the remote devices.
 For example, if you need to use a passphrase for the private key file to the device, you'll have to use the same passphrase to connect to the device as well.
 * Ignore host key authentication
   : This is the equivalent of "StrictHostKeyChecking=no UserKnownHostsFile=/dev/null" ssh options.
 You can enable this via the -k command line option when starting sq-poller
 * Passphrase with Private Key File
   : Some operators have a passphrase associated with the private key file, a more secure model.
-To enable sq-poller to prompt for this passphrase, use the "--passphrase" option.
+To enable sq-poller to prompt for this passphrase, use the `--passphrase` option.
 You'll be prompted for the password.
 * SSH Config file
   : Some operators choose to put everything in the ssh config file and expect the SSH client to honor this configuration.
-You can specify the ssh config file via the  "--ssh-config-file" option.
+You can specify the ssh config file via the  `--ssh-config-file` option.

 ## <a name='rest-security'></a>REST Security